AlexsLemonade/reproducible-research/instructor_notes/09_managing-environments_10-feature-branch.md

 ### Part 2: Branches and merging

 * At this time, transition to the "Branch" slides to introduce the concepts of branching and merging.
-* After the slides, intreractively demonstrate how to create a new branch, which should be called something like `add-renv`.
+* After the slides, interactively demonstrate how to create a new branch, which should be called something like `add-renv`.
 * Trainees should then stage/commit/push the `renv` files to a remote branch, which will be created during the `push`.
 * GitKraken should now show diverged histories between `main` and `add-renv`.